House of Loredan: Race of the Ring

+In popular culture

+Francesco Loredan was portrayed by Tim McInnerny (as 'The Doge') in the 2005 American romance film Casanova, loosely based on the life of the famous adventurer and author Giacomo Casanova, who was imprisoned in the Piombi under Loredan's government in 1755 for affront to religion and common decency.

+Leonardo Loredan appeared as one of the characters in the 2009 action-adventure video game Assassin's Creed II.
+Set at the height of the Italian Renaissance, the game also features other historical figures of the time, including Leonardo da Vinci, Niccolò Machiavelli, Caterina Sforza, Bartolomeo d'Alviano, the Medici family, the Pazzi family, the Barbarigo family, and Pope Alexander VI.

 MV Loredan

 The MV Loredan was an Italian mixed motor ship and auxiliary cruiser of the Italian Royal Navy in World War II, named in honour of the many admirals of the Loredan family.

 Built in 1936 in Monfalcone, it initially served as a civil transport ship on several lines in the Adriatic Sea.
 In 1941 it was registered as an auxiliary cruiser in the Italian Royal Navy.
 In twenty-one months of service, it carried out a total of 193 missions, consisting mainly of escort services in the Tyrrhenian Sea.

 On 10 April 1943, it left the port of Cagliari as an escort to a small convoy headed for the archipelago of La Maddalena.
 Shortly after the departure, the convoy was spotted by the British submarine HMS Safari, which proceeded to launch torpedoes at the Italian ships, sinking the Loredan with nearly all her crew.

 The wreck of the Loredan lies on its left side, with the stern severely damaged, at a depth of between 52 and 67 meters, on the seabed of the Gulf of Cagliari, at 39°08' N and 9°23' E. Today, she is a frequent diving destination.

 A new Loredan cargo ship was subsequently built in 1946, and broken up in 1971.